rayy-32/charter-vs-district-school-data-analysis/README.md

-# Charter Schools vs. District Schools - Data Analysis using Pandas
+# Charter Schools vs. District Schools - Data Analysis

 A series of programs using Python, Pandas, and Jupyter Notebook to analyze sample data about schools, their students, and their test scores.